LLNL/CompilerGPT/README.md

 Requirements:
 * C++ compiler supporting C++20
   + boost json (boost > 1.78)
-* pyhton3 (only for gpt's API)
+* pyhton3 (only for OpenAI's API)

 Directory structure:
 * scripts: scripts to interact with AI (e.g., gpt and claude)
-* src: C++ source
+* src: C++ sources (compgpt and tools)
-* tests: some test codes to illustrate the working of CompilerGPT
+* tests: test codes to illustrate the working of CompilerGPT

-GPT Environment: Default queries will use openai's API (in scripts/gpt4/).
+GPT Environment: Default queries will use OpenAI's API (in scripts/gpt4/).
 Three environemnt variables control the invocation:
 * OPENAI\_API\_KEY the openai key for queries
 * OPENAI\_ENV\_DIR (optional) the location of the python environment with the openai connection framework.
 If unspecified, python3 will be used without special environment.
 * SSL\_CERT\_FILE (optional) the location of a root certificate to avoid SSL connection errors.\